Thursday, September 21, 2023

 A first-of-its-kind resort in the heart of the Arctic brings sustainable luxury together with personal healing.

 When people have a personal connection to nature, they’re more likely to want to protect it.
 And when that experience is coupled with their own personal healing, the impact can be even more profound.
-For Luxury Action’s Founder and CEO, Janne Honkanen, that’s the motivation behind Octola Private Wilderness in the northernmost part of Finland.
+For Luxury Action’s Founder and CEO, Janne Honkanen, that’s the motivation behind the Octola Private Wilderness resort in the northernmost part of Finland.

 “I’m a firm believer in the physical and spiritual healing power of nature,” Honkanen said in a recent press release.
 “Octola has been designed to provide the inspiration and relaxation that this unique wilderness location can provide.”